-- 2.3 A job-sharing teacher who is absent from duty because of personal illness, may retain eligibility for incremental salary in respect of a maximum of 365 days absence in any period of four consecutive years of teaching service subject to the conditions listed hereunder: - 2.3.1 where timetabled for attendance for 167 days at post primary, each working day's absence on grounds of ill-health shall count as one day's sick leave. - 2.3.2 where time-tabled otherwise at primary and post-primary, each day's absence on grounds of ill-health on which the teacher is scheduled to be in attendance shall count as two days sick leave in any week subject to a maximum of five days sick leave being reckoned for five school days in the same week. - 2.3.3 Where sick leave absences span weekends, each intervening weekend shall count as two days. - A teacher who, on having exhausted the maximum period of paid sick leave, is medically unfit to resume duty and wishes to have their post held open must apply to his/her employer for a further period of unpaid sick leave within which s/he may resume teaching if certified as fit to do so.
+- 2.3 A teacher who, on having exhausted the maximum period of paid sick leave, is still medically unfit to resume duty and wishes to retain his/her position in the school/scheme must notify the employer of his/her intention to avail of a period of unpaid sick leave within which he/she may resume teaching if certified as fit to do so.
 This period shall not normally exceed 2 years from the date of expiration of paid sick leave.
-The granting of a period of unpaid sick leave is subject to continued submission on a regular basis (max 3 months) of acceptable medical certification (see par 4.3) to the employer. - 2.5 In exceptional circumstances a second period of unpaid leave may be taken where - the first period of unpaid leave is less than 2 years and - the advice of the Occupational Health Service has been obtained and - the aggregate of both periods does not normally exceed the maximum of 2 years - 2.6 Where a return to duty is not deemed viable, the employer shall take such timely action as it deems appropriate including but not limited to termination of the contract of employment.
+A teacher must exhaust his/her period of paid sick leave before he/she can apply for unpaid sick leave.
+The granting of a period of unpaid sick leave is subject to continued submission on a regular basis (max 3 months) of acceptable medical certification (see par 4.2) to the employer. - 2.4 In exceptional circumstances a second period of unpaid leave may be taken where - the first period of unpaid leave is less than 2 years and - the advice of the Occupational Health Service has been obtained and - the aggregate of both periods does not normally exceed the maximum of 2 years - 2.5 Prior to the expiration of two years unpaid sick leave, employers must seek the advice of the Occupational Health Service on the teacher's prospect of recovery and return to work.
+Where a return to duty is not deemed viable, the employer shall take such timely action as it deems appropriate including but not limited to termination of the contract of employment.